stevejobws/HINGRL/README.md

 ### 'compareModel' directory
-Contain the prediction results of each baseline models is training on B-Dataset and F-Dataset Please the code of LAGCN  https://github.com/storyandwine/LAGCN
+Contain the prediction results of each baseline models is training on B-Dataset and F-Dataset Please refer the code of LAGCN [here] (https://github.com/storyandwine/LAGCN); please refer the code of DTINet [here] (https://github.com/luoyunan/DTINet); please refer the code of deepDR [here] (https://github. com/ChengF-Lab/deepDR).

 ### Install OpenNE
 1. Refer to the [OpenNE](https://github.com/thunlp/OpenNE/tree/pytorch) configuration environment